 Remove the top of the cistern and, until you can get to the DIY shop, tie a piece of thick string to the wire link and leave it overhanging the cistern.
 Just pull string upwards to flush.

-27. Unblocking a toilet or drain
+29. Unclogging a toilet or drain

-Investigate if the water level in the bowl is higher than usual or is taking longer to clear after flushing.
+You might need to unclog a toilet if the water level in the bowl is higher than usual or is taking longer to clear after flushing.
 Turn off the cistern isolation valve or tie up the ball valve.
 Protect your arm by covering it with a bin bag and check the pan.

-If the blockage is further along, bail out excess water and unblock using a drain auger, a long flexible tool that will prise a blockage apart.
+If the blockage is further along, bailout excess water and unblock using a drain auger, a long flexible tool that will prise a blockage apart.